ltd-wsdm/ltd-code/README.md

 We listed the details for reproducibility and additional experiments analysis here.
 The directory is as follows:
 - Details for reproducibility:
-  -  Experimental Environments.
+  -  Experimental environments.
   -  The hyper-parameters used in LTD/FT.
-  -  The settings for Teacher/Student Models and other distillation frameworks.
+  -  The settings for teacher/student models and other distillation frameworks.
   -  Some brief comments on data preparation.

 - Additional experiments analysis: